-Under normal circumstances, the personal use of mobile phones by staff in the classroom is forbidden.
-Phones should be turned off and out of sight.
-However under exceptional circumstances, and only on direction from the Head, it may be necessary to allow the use of mobiles to ensure the wider safety of the setting, for example on the failure of the internal telephone system.
+The use of mobile phones by staff in the classroom is very limited.
+Phones should be turned off and out of sight unless required for urgent communication.
+However, under exceptional circumstances, and only on direction from the Headteacher, it may be necessary to allow the use of mobiles to ensure the wider safety of the setting, for example on the failure of the internal telephone system.
+Staff will be allowed to use phones for taking school-based photographs [years 1 to 6 only] with prior consent from the Headteacher and on the understanding that we have written parental consent.
+All images must be deleted after being uploaded to the central share point.
 If this is the case, the right to examine phones is reserved if there is any suspicion of inappropriate use.
-Any photographs taken should only be for use in the school environment (i.e. to be posted on Class Dojo, for a display or to be used in the newsletter) and should be immediately deleted off of personal devices following their use.
-In any case, the right to examine phones is reserved if there is any suspicion of inappropriate use.

-Where devices are beyond the School's control (3G, 4G, 5G etc) risks are considerably greater and the education aspect of safeguarding in this area becomes particularly important; understanding safe habits, controls and privacy settings when online should enable students to make the right choices when using their own connections.
-The use of unsupervised mobile technology is discouraged/forbidden to reduce this risk.
+Where devices are beyond the School's control (3G, 4G, 5G etc) risks are considerably greater and the education aspect of safeguarding in this area becomes particularly important; understanding safe habits, controls and privacy settings when online should enable pupils to make the right choices when using their own connections.
+The use of unsupervised mobile technology by pupils is forbidden to reduce this risk.